-Over the last few months, we’ve been working on improving the look and feel of the Frontastic Editor, the tool that all Frontastic customers work with.
+Over the last few months, we’ve been working on improving the look and feel of the Frontastic studio, the tool that all Frontastic customers work with.
 And we’re happy to say that the 1st phase has rolled out to our customers, and they can start seeing improvements to their day-to-day work.

 Seeing the issues

-As we’re a start up, there’s not always the necessary processes in place for such an epic task.
+As we’re a start-up, there’s not always the necessary processes in place for such an epic task.
 So before we could even get started, we needed to define our design values and our visual requirements so we could incorporate our Frontastic principles into this new look and feel.

 Setting the goals

 We wanted to redesign the Frontastic studio so it looked more mature but at the same time, we wanted to fix some usability issues.
 And we wanted to do it quickly.
 We knew we didn’t have the time within our development team to be able to work on all the problems straight away, so we put 2 developers on the project, along with our Lead UX Designer, and our Product Lead.
 Together, they set the scope for the project and how we could release it in a meaningful but quick way.

 It was immediately obvious that if we wanted to get helpful improvements out to customers quickly, we’d need to phase the rollouts.
 The 1st phase would be the biggest change visually, and the 2nd phase would change workflows, but both would create substantial improvements in usability and customer happiness.
 And we decided we didn’t want to hotfix things that we’d have to adjust later, so that’s why we took this route.

 Before we could even start, we needed to brainstorm what we wanted our principles to be from now on.
 A small group got together and did just that.
 They had a workshop to discuss the key attributes we want to represent and how our current branding could be shaped towards these attributes without losing our brand essence.
 So they defined our design values and our visual requirements that incorporated the Frontastic principles.